folio-org/eureka-setup/eureka-cli/docs/MODULE_DEVELOPMENT_GUIDE.md

 - **Application updates** with version tracking
 - **Module discovery updates** in Kong
 - **Tenant entitlement upgrades** across all tenants

+### upgradeModule Prerequisites

+Before using `upgradeModule`, ensure:

+- Maven is installed and available in PATH (`mvn --version`)
+- Docker is running and accessible
+- Module source code is available locally
+- `pom.xml` exists in the module path
+- Eureka environment is running
+- Sufficient disk space for building artifacts and images

 ### How upgradeModule Works